tayganr/lakehouse/modules/module01b.md

 ## 2. Data flow (Source - rawCustomer)

-Data flows provide a way to transform data at scale without any coding required.
+[Data flows](https://docs.microsoft.com/azure/synapse-analytics/concepts-data-flow-overview) provide a way to transform data at scale without any coding required.
 You can design a data transformation job in the data flow designer by constructing a series of transformations.
-In this step, we are going to start with a source that will reference a delimited text file (CSV) in the raw layer of our data lake.
+In this step, we are going to start with a **source** that will reference a delimited text file (CSV) in the raw layer of our data lake.

-1. Enable **Data flow debug**
+1. Enable **Data flow debug** and set the **Debug time to live** to **4 hours**

     ![ALT](../images/module01b/017.png)